igponce/Tableau10-Desktop-Qualified-Associate-Outline/README.md

 This is covered in the !(product documentation (for desktop))[https://onlinehelp.tableau.com/current/pro/desktop/en-us/help.html#examples_tableauserver.html%3FTocPath%3DReference%7CConnector%2520Examples%7CTableau%2520Server%2520or%2520Tableau%2520Online%7C_____0]

 ## Understand Performance Optimization

 ### Parallel query

+Tableau will perform queries in parallel whenever possible.
+If we're using data from different data sources, Tableau will make queries in parallel without waiting one datasource query to finish before it makes the second query.

+The level of paralelism is configurable on the 'connection-configs.xml' file (located in the Tableau instalation dir), see http://kb.tableau.com/articles/howto/Configuring-Parallel-Queries-in-Tableau-Desktop

+Why? would anyone like to limit the number of connections for datasources, joins, etc?
+Because it might be a) starving other processes that access the datasource, or b) licensing issues.

 ### Data engine vectorization

 Scope: Calculations